g-etorri/articles/jncie-self-study/l3vpn-configuration/15-ipv6-tunneling-6vpe.md

 ```
 And everything is perfect!!!

-I know, this time the text is shameful, so short...
+I know, this time the text is short, so short...
 I'm sorry, the next article will be MVPN, write about multicast give me goosebumps, I HATE MULTICAST BRO!
 HELP ME!

 See you soon.